cryon-io/ans/readme.md

 1. 64-bit installation
 2. 3.10 or higher version of the Linux kernel (latest is recommended)

-(If you run on VPS provider, which uses OpenVZ, setup requires at OpenVZ 7)
+(If you run on VPS provider, which uses OpenVZ, setup requires OpenVZ 7 or newer)

 ### Supported OS